Book review of Daniel Goleman’s ‘Emotional Intelligence’

 His description of how the amygdala function was clear (as clear as can be without diagrams).
 Input from our senses first passes through the Thalamus which then translates the information into the language of the brain and passes it to the appropriate area in the neocortex for processing.
 What has been discovered (Goleman says) is that there is also a ‘back alley’ quick connection, from the Thalamus to the amygdala (which in turn activates the rest of the body).
 This means that we can have an emotional memory and a rational intelligence independent of the rational neocortex processing.
 This is highly conclusive evidence for having emotional impressions and memories that we have never known about or had access to, to our full conscious awareness.

 It suggests that the amygdala are the physical existence of the subconscious feeling memory.
-In P.S.H. by turning the conscious neocortex off and talking directly to the feeling memory we could be in fact be going down that back alley to the amygdala and allowing them to sort out old outdated responses and feelings without the over control and interruption of the neocortex, which probably doesn’t know half of what’s stored in the amygdala (to provide any worthwhile input).
+By turning the conscious neocortex off and talking directly to the feeling memory we could be in fact be going down that back alley to the amygdala and allowing them to sort out old outdated responses and feelings without the over control and interruption of the neocortex, which probably doesn’t know half of what’s stored in the amygdala (to provide any worthwhile input).
 It doesn’t know because the amygdala are almost fully formed in a child’s brain at birth while the neocortex is far from full development.
 So early childhood provides for a big emotional impression on the amygdala without the reasoning and words of the neocortex.

 Part two: The Nature of Emotional Intelligence